Digital Garden

 If you're curious about this:

-The future of personal automation isn't about replacing developers or making humans obsolete.
-It's about augmenting what we can do, reducing friction, and letting us focus on the interesting problems while delegating the tedious stuff.
+The future of personal automation augments what we can do, reduces friction, and lets us focus on the interesting problems while delegating the tedious stuff.

 And honestly?
 It's just fun to have an intelligent assistant living in your computer, ready to help with whatever you're working on.